 Looks like Fred’s taco might be too warm – it is melting the snowman!

-Or that time he pulled out our wedding china to host a dinner party with the Avengers, Spiderman, and Wolverine.
+Then there was that time he pulled out our wedding china to host a dinner party with the Avengers, Spider-man, and Wolverine.
 Like you do.

 They must have had fun, since later on they were all putting a puzzle together!

 Is it narcissistic of the snowmen to want a book read to them about snowmen?

 I wonder if Fred thinks he’s a cowboy?

 Looks like somebody has seen Elf too many times.
 I didn’t count if he got all 11 cookies crammed in the VCR…

 Poor Fred.
 (He’s lucky he cleaned up his mess!)